dbt-labs/dbt-core/core/dbt/parser/parsing-vs-compilation-vs-runtime.md

 A model’s `compiled_code` is passed into the materialization macro, and the materialization macro is executed.
 That materialization macro will also call user-provided pre- and post-hooks, and other built-in macros that return the appropriate DDL + DML statements (`create`, `alter`, `merge`, etc.)

-(It’s set to a context variable named [`sql`](https://github.com/dbt-labs/dbt-core/blob/16f529e1d4e067bdbb6a659a622bead442f24b4e/core/dbt/context/providers.py#L1314-L1323), which you’ll see in some materializations — and we should really change that to just `model['compiled_code']`.)
+(For legacy reasons, `compiled_code` is also available as a context variable named [`sql`](https://github.com/dbt-labs/dbt-core/blob/16f529e1d4e067bdbb6a659a622bead442f24b4e/core/dbt/context/providers.py#L1314-L1323).
+You'll see it referenced as `sql` in some materializations.
+Going forward, `model['compiled_code']` is a better way to access this.)

 ## Why does it matter?